 1. Names.
-Use full names (and, in the case of Russians, patronymics) on first mention in both text and notes of all figures treated in depth or who might otherwise be confused with other persons with the same initials and for the authors/editors of books under review (i.e, listed in the bibliographical information at the front of the review).
+Use full names (optionally, in the case of Russians, double initials) on first mention in both text and notes of all figures treated in depth or who might otherwise be confused with other persons with the same initials and for the authors/editors of books under review (i.e, listed in the bibliographical information at the front of the review).
 After the first mention, the last name can be used.

-Example (first mention in text): Ivan Ivanovich Ivanov, I. I. Ivanov
+Example (first mention in text): Ivan Ivanov, I. I. Ivanov

 Example (second mention): Ivanov

-In all other cases, please supply both initials or full first name in text.
+If necessary for identification, as is often the case with aristocrats in the Muscovite or imperial periods, please supply patronymics as well on first mention.
 In notes, use double initials for Russians and the form of the name used in the publication for non-Russians.

 3. Foreign words.
 Foreign words should be translated whenever possible.
 Those that must remain in a foreign language should be in italics and transliterated according to the Library of Congress system of translation.